gmp-prem/BasicROS/README.md

 ```

+## Homework3

-4. Create a publisher on the topic /cmd_vel to be able to send a twist command to Turtlebot3
+1. Create a publisher on the topic /cmd_vel to be able to send a twist command to Turtlebot3
 ```
 ```

-5. Write a simple P controller that drives Turtlebot3 towards the pillar.
+2. Write a simple P controller that drives Turtlebot3 towards the pillar.
-Remember to use ROS parameters for your controller gains (Lecture 2, Slide 22)!
+Remember to use ROS parameters for your controller gains
-To ensure that the pillar is well visible in the laser scan, set the laser_scan_min_height to -0.2 and laser_scan_max_height to 1.0.
 You can pass them as arguments to the turtlebot3_gazebo.launch
 ```
 ```